 \section{Introduction}

-With the rapid growth of user-generated content (UGC) on the Web~\cite{krumm2008ugc}, modern recommender platforms (e.g., TikTok, YouTube) have evolved into complex ecosystems where users and content creators continuously interact and influence each other~\cite{bobadilla2013rs_servey, ye2025creagent}.
-In such dynamic environments, platforms are now shifting their focus from solely optimizing short-term objectives, such as maximizing users’ immediate engagement behaviors (e.g., clicks or purchases), to fostering long-term user welfare (i.e., sustained user engagement), aiming to ensure the lasting health and sustainability of the ecosystem~\cite{xu2023pmmf, guo2023fairrec}.
+With the rapid growth of user-generated content (UGC)~\cite{krumm2008ugc}, modern recommender platforms (e.g., TikTok, YouTube) have evolved into complex ecosystems where users and content creators continuously interact and influence each other~\cite{bobadilla2013rs_servey, ye2025creagent}.
+In such dynamic environments, platforms are now shifting their focus from solely optimizing short-term objectives, such as maximizing users’ immediate engagement behaviors (e.g., clicks), to fostering long-term user welfare (i.e., sustained user engagement), aiming to ensure the lasting health and sustainability of the platform ecosystem~\cite{xu2023pmmf, guo2023fairrec}.

-To enhance the long-term user welfare of recommender systems (RS), previous works have shown that the creators' creation behavior (i.e., creating new items) is a key factor~\cite{ye2025creagent, xu2023pmmf, yao2024user} beyond recommendation accuracy (i.e., prediction accuracy of user behavior).
-This is because creators continuously upload new items based on previous user feedback, which shapes the item pool of RS and indirectly influences what users are exposed to in the long run~\cite{ben2018game,ben2019recommendation,boutilier2024recommender}.
-Considering the importance of creators' behavior, most existing works utilize heuristic re-ranking algorithms to steer creators’ content creation.
-For example, they increase item exposure for small creators to enhance creator retention and stimulate content creation~\cite{guo2023fairrec, xu2023pmmf, ye2024bankfair}.
-However, previous works have shown that such a re-ranking strategy, when embedded within recommendation pipelines, often conflicts with the short-term objectives of improving accuracy, inevitably trading off recommendation performance and harming users' short-term experience~\cite{ye2024bankfair, xu2023pmmf}.
-Therefore, how to steer creators’ content creation behavior beyond relying on recommendation algorithmic design to enhance the long-term welfare remains a significant challenge in RS.
+To enhance the long-term user welfare of recommender systems (RS), previous studies have shown that the creators' creation behavior (i.e., creating new items) is a key factor~\cite{ye2025creagent, xu2023pmmf, yao2024user} beyond recommendation accuracy (i.e., prediction accuracy of user behavior).
+This is because creators continuously upload new items based on previous user feedback, thereby shaping the item pool of RS and indirectly influences what users are exposed to in the long run~\cite{ben2018game,ben2019recommendation,boutilier2024recommender}.
+Given the importance of creator behavior, most existing works utilize heuristic re-ranking algorithms to steer creators’ content creation.
+For example, they increase item exposure for smaller creators to enhance creator retention and stimulate content creation~\cite{guo2023fairrec, xu2023pmmf, ye2024bankfair}.
+However, prior work have shown that such re-ranking strategies, when embedded within recommendation pipelines, often conflict with the short-term objectives of improving accuracy, inevitably trading off recommendation performance and harming users' short-term experience~\cite{ye2024bankfair, xu2023pmmf}.
+Consequently, how to steer creators’ content creation behavior without relying on recommendation algorithmic design to enhance the long-term welfare remains a significant challenge in RS.